arifseyda/TakeInfoatNistforICS/README.md

 <img width="864" alt="Screen Shot 2022-01-02 at 23 57 51" src="https://user-images.githubusercontent.com/47140243/147889292-71d1cd8f-2f40-49e4-bcb4-3808cbab511d.png">

 You can see the NVD result numbers are same with my results.

 ![Screen Shot 2022-01-02 at 23 53 29](https://user-images.githubusercontent.com/47140243/147889205-ef5847c5-ccf2-4615-a67b-6ffadd3d9184.png)

-You use this project in the blue team opportunities.
+You can use this project in blue team opportunities.
 For example, you want to monitor which products have vulnerabilities.
 When the product has a new vulnerability, you will see this problem and take a solution.

 I used this result in ELK Stack.